 According to Zendesk, live chat drives about 92% of customer satisfaction.
 And this is testified by its 24/7 active service and immediate responses from customer care.

-Live chats are also useful in directly providing users or customers with links to help or training documents or content instead of going through step-by-step procedures.
+Live chats and website chatbot are also useful in directly providing users or customers with links to help or training documents or content instead of going through step-by-step procedures.

 Mystery shopping measures customer satisfaction in an objective manner in which the mystery shopper’s identity and purpose are not known to the company.

 Mystery shoppers perform a range of tasks like purchase products, launch complaints, ask questions and then provide an elaborate report about their experiences.